world-class/REPL/websites/README.md

 - [Imgbox](https://imgbox.com) - _"Hotlinking, super blazing fast, 10MB maximum file size, simple interface, unlimited storage space, unlimited storage time."_
 - [Imgur](https://imgur.com) - _"Imgur is an online image sharing community and image host founded by Alan Schaaf in 2009."_ ([from Wikipedia](https://en.wikipedia.org/wiki/Imgur))
 - [Postimage](https://postimages.org) - _"Provides free image upload and hosting integration for forums.
 Free picture hosting and photo sharing for websites and blogs."_
-- [TinyPic](http://tinypic.com) - No sign up required. _"TinyPic is a photo and video sharing service, owned and operated by Photobucket.com, that allows users to upload, link and share, images and videos on the Internet.
-The idea is similar to URL shortening in which each uploaded image is given a relatively short internet address."_ ([from Wikipedia](https://en.wikipedia.org/wiki/TinyPic))

 ## Manage your privacy